 7. Lack of Ventilation System at the Kitchen

 The kitchen always produces heats and steams from the cooking water and food.
 When the steam continuously affects the surface of the cabinet, it creates a sticky residue over there.
 When not regularly cleaned, it can damage the woods of your kitchen cabinet.
 The lack of proper ventilation can put you in such a situation.

 Quick Fix: The stove area is a highly steam condensed area of a kitchen.
 You should install a kitchen hood over the stove.
-Or, the window of the kitchen should be big enough to circulate the steam out of the kitchen.
-Besides, depending on the size of your kitchen 1 or 2 exhaust fans should be installed.
+The window of the kitchen should be big enough to circulate the steam out of the kitchen.
+Besides, depending on the size of your kitchen, 1 or 2 exhaust fans should be installed.
 To clean the existing residue, use soapy water with a microfiber cloth.

 8. Lack of Maintenance

-b.
-Fittings Maintenance: Careless handling of the door can damage the fittings of the cabinets such as the doorknob, door handle, glass fittings, and hinges, etc.
+- Fittings Maintenance: Careless handling of the door can damage the cabinets’ fittings, such as the doorknob, door handle, glass fittings, and hinges, etc.

-c.
-Coating Maintenance: If not regularly cleaned and polished, the coating/painting of the cabinet can lose its shininess, and eventually it will be affected by different wooden insects.
+- Coating Maintenance: If not regularly cleaned and polished, the coating/painting of the cabinet can lose its shininess, and eventually, it will be affected by different wooden insects.

-Quick Fix: Let’s think together about the fixes of the maintenance stage.
-Comment below about what’s on your mind.
+Quick Fix: Let’s think together about the maintenance stage’s fixes – comment below about what’s on your mind.
 We will share ours too.

-While we spend hours solving mistakes, it is better to spend hours in planning before we make those mistakes.
+While we spend hours solving mistakes, it is better to spend hours planning before making those mistakes.
 The kitchen is one of the most important rooms of a house, yet we tend to neglect its priority over other shiny rooms.

-We scoured over many top and well-planned houses and took the opinion of the homeowners to come to generalize a few mistakes they made while developing and maintaining the kitchen cabinets.
+We scoured over many top and well-planned houses.
+We took the homeowners’ opinion to come to generalize a few mistakes they made while developing and maintaining the kitchen cabinets.
 We believe that helps in resolving your hours of the day and week.